NayankumarKadhre/BE-Project/README.md

 # Hindi-Handwritten-Digit-Recognition

 This project is Deep Learning Web Interfaced Hindi Digit recognition project.
 For sake of simplicity flask backend is used to minimize complexities.
-The Application provides users with an intuitive interface to draw the digits and the predictio is done by the model. or draw digits directly on a canvas for prediction.
+The Application provides users with an intuitive interface to draw the digits and the prediction is done by the model.

 ### Tools used :
 - Jupyter Notebooks - Model Building , Data analysis , Exporting model